rlucas11/panelCodeR/README.md

 This package can also create and run code for latent growth curve models.
 To specify this model, use option "lgcm" for `panelModel`.
 There is also an option for how to specify the slope, which can be "linear" (loadings for the slope start at 0 and increase by 1 for each wave), "centered" (where the 0 point of loadings is the midpoint of all waves and they decrease or increase by 1 as waves move away from this midpoint) or "basis" (where the first wave is set to 0 and the last wave is set to 1, but all intermediate waves are freely estimated).

-### Additional Models

-I am working on implementing additional models that include latent slopes with other models like the STARTS or DPM.
-It is currently possible to add slopes to the DPM or STARTS (and variants), which results in models like the Latent Growth Curve Model with Structured Residuals or the Autoregressive Latent Trajectory Model, but these are not yet named options, and I have not checked to see whether the resulting code matches these models perfectly.
+### Autoregressive Latent Trajectory Model

+The ALT model is equivalent to the predetermined DPM with a linear slope.

+### Latent Growth Model with Structured Residuals

+The LGM-SC model is equivalent to the RI-CLPM with a linear slope.

 ## Options and Features